Marie Selby Botanical Gardens: Library collections

-The library is only open on Monday (9 am to 12 pm) and on Friday (1 pm to 4 pm).
-It is open to the general public but an appointment must be made ahead of time to view and use the collection.
-Also, no materials can be checked out to the general public.
-For members and volunteers, they can visit the library during library hours and check out books and journal collections for a two-week period.

 Selby Botanical Gardens Press

 The Selby Botanical Gardens Press publishes the open-access research journal Selbyana, botanical books, proceedings, field guides, and posters.
 Selbyana, published since 1975, is a peer-reviewed scientific journal issued twice a year, focusing on research on canopy biology and tropical plants, especially epiphytes.
 This includes many papers on gesneriads, including valuable contributions by Hans Wiehler and Larry Skog, bromeliads and orchids.

 Other publications

-The Sanctuary is Selby’s member newsletter, which is published quarterly and evolved from the previous member newsletter, The Tropical Dispatch (selections from previous newsletters can be seen online).
-This newsletter typically includes a small section about what is currently in bloom at the botanical gardens, staffing updates, a primary article on the current display, upcoming events, and occasionally other articles of interest such as what is being researched or other projects that may be ongoing.
+The Sanctuary is Selby's member newsletter, published quarterly and evolving from the previous member newsletter, The Tropical Dispatch (selections from previous newsletters are available online).
+This newsletter typically includes a brief section on what is currently in bloom at the botanical gardens, staffing updates, a main article on the current display, upcoming events, and, occasionally, other articles of interest, such as what is being researched or other ongoing projects.

-Barancik Foundation Grant

-In 2018 the Charles & Margery Barancik Foundation in Sarasota, Florida, announced that it had awarded a $2 million grant to the Marie Selby Botanical Gardens, in support of its greening-focused master plan and sustainability going forward.